abhinov956tech-developer/Personal-Portfolio/README.md

 ![Site preview]

-Welcome to my developer portfolio!
-This project showcases my skills, projects, and experience as a developer.
+Welcome to my Personal portfolio!
+This project showcases my skills, projects, and experience.
 Built with [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), and [Tailwind CSS](https://tailwindcss.com). it not only provides a visually appealing representation of my work but also ensures optimal performance.

 # Features 🎉

-The whole [portfolio] is a React-based single page app built with Next.js in Typescript, using only statically generated pages.
+The whole portfolio is a React-based single page app built with Next.js in Typescript, using only statically generated pages.

 # Fonts ✍🏻